Milky-99/Image-Sorter-Pro/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## Support Me

-If you find this project helpful, consider supporting the developer:
+If you find this application useful, consider supporting me:

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/milky99)

+I'm a refugee in the United States and in desperate need of money so every $ will help

+Your support means everything to me!